opc-proxy/docs/source/connectors.rst

 HTTP Client Example
 """""""""""""""""""
-An example client based on NodeJs is provided in this `repository <https://github.com/opc-proxy/OPC-Node-Client-Examples/tree/master/Examples/gRPC>`_
+An example client based on NodeJs is provided in the `gitHub-OPC-Node-Client-Example <https://github.com/opc-proxy/OPC-Node-Client-Examples/tree/master/Examples/gRPC>`_
 Follow the instruction reported there.

 First run the OPC-Proxy configured with a gRPC endpont, this example assumes an OPC-Proxy running on ``port:5051``,